-Antiviral medications reduce the length of time symptoms last and help people return to their daily routines earlier.
+Prescription antiviral medications can reduce the length of time symptoms last and help you return to your daily routines earlier.
 These medications are most effective if they are started within 48 hours of flu symptoms appearing.

 See your doctor or call 13 HEALTH (13 43 25 84) if you:

 - are in a high-risk group and have a cough and or high fever (38 degrees Celsius or more) that is not improving

 Flu can spread from person to person by:

 - droplets spreading from an infected person when they cough, sneeze or talk

 - touching surfaces contaminated by infected droplets (including hands, remote controls, phones, keyboards and door handles) and then touching your mouth, nose, or eyes.

 People with flu can be infectious to others from 24 hours before symptoms start until a week after the start of symptoms.
 Children and those who have compromised immune systems can be infectious for longer.
 Even people with mild flu illness can transmit the infection.

 You can reduce the risk of infection by getting vaccinated and practising good hand and respiratory hygiene to protect yourself and others.
 If you are experiencing flu symptoms, you should: